Holiday scams and fraud

 Watch out for people entering a relationship with you for the purpose of taking your money or personal information.
 An attractive fake identity lures you into a web of lies spun with loving messages and sweet promises.
 The fraudsters play on your emotions to get you to send them money for various, convincing reasons.
 They will say anything in order to gain your trust and, consequently, access to your wallet.
 Never send money to someone you have never met!

 If you are looking to purchase a new cellphone this holiday season, don't fall for an incoming call claiming to be from your service provider.
-Always find the official phone number for your service provider and make the outgoing call.
+Fraudsters will claim to be a well-known service provider offering to gift you with a new cellphone and discounted plan.
+They will ask for your personal information for the "credit check" and then order a new phone in your name, but you'll never actually received the phone.
+Always find the official phone number for your service provider and make the call yourself.

 Online shopping